axelboc/website-rmittkd/README.md

 ###Accessibility###

 - Lack of focus indicator when tabbing through Google+ widget on social page.
-- Keyboard trap caused by Youtube player on social page.
+- Keyboard trap caused by Youtube player on social page in Firefox.
+- Unable to tab through Youtube player on social page in Chrome.
 - Potential keyboard trap due to infite scroll functionnality of Facebook iframe on social page.